-Being the easternmost of the autonomous Canaries, Lanzarote was probably the first Canary Island to be settled; it was likely that the Phoenicians landed there circa 1100 BC.
+Lanzarote was probably the first Canary Island to be settled; being the easternmost of the autonomous Canaries.
+It was likely that the Phoenicians landed there circa 1100 BC.

 Lanzarote is filled with coastal towns and beaches for holiday goers to enjoy, as well as an abundance of luxury villas overlooking the azure gleam of the sunned Atlantic waters.
 Some of the nicest beaches include the Playa de las Cucharas – the largest beach on the island, running alongside Costa Teguise – and the Playas de Papagayo, a beach so gorgeous you have to pay admission fee to get in.

 Lanzarote plays host to the famed works of native artist César Manrique, which include a custom designed roofless volcanic bubble called Jameos del Agua.
 It has a pool, ladies and gentlemen.